Visualizing Astronomical Images#

 from astropy.io import fits

 Within a fits file, information is stored in what are called extensions.
-These are like separate buckets/folders, and thus allow one to store multiple images, or an image + table, or multiple tables, within 1 file.
+These are like separate buckets/folders, and thus allow one to store multiple images, an image + table, or multiple tables within 1 file.
 But often, we have a simple file with 1 image in the 0th extension.
-Every extension present in a fits file has two attributes: a .header attribute, and a .data attribute.
+Every extension present in a fits file has two attributes: a .header attribute and a .data attribute.
 The header is like a dictionary, storing ancillary information in key-value pairs, while the data attribute stores the image, table, etc.

 When we load a fits file, we usually also want to know something about the coordinates (on the sky, so RA and DEC) of the objects in our image.
 To do this, we need to know the WCS (world coordinate system) information for the image, which provides a translation between position in pixel (image) coordinates and sky coordinates.
 For many astronomical images you will work with, this information has been added to the .header attribute for the extension of the image.
-The astropy.wcs.WCS class can be given such a header, and compute a wcs object that will be useful when we go to plot or determine locations in our image.
+The astropy.wcs.WCS class can be given such a header and computes a wcs object that will be useful when we go to plot or determine locations in our image.
 We can import it via

 from astropy.wcs import WCS

 So how do we actually open a fits file and retrieve the image and header?
 We’ll use a pythonic structure known as a context manager.
-The details of context managers aren’t super important right now, but the key point is this: context managers let us open contexts and close them automatically.
+The details of context managers are not important right now, but the key point is this: context managers let us open contexts and close them automatically.
 For files, this means we can open a fits file, extract what we need, and close the file automatically.

 Opening a Fits File#